 The Black Bay inspires with its design in much the same way as did Tudor’s historic dive watches.
 And like its ancestors, functionality is given equal priority.
 Apart from the missing date display and the scratch-sensitive aluminum bezel, you don’t have to make any compromises here.
 This newcomer has a scratch-resistant sapphire crystal, plenty of luminous material, high water resistance, good wearing comfort, and easy operation.
 The price is right, too.
 So Tudor has done everything right.
 But this success is also shown by the long waiting lists for this model.
 In this way, too, Tudor is following in the footsteps of its big sister, Rolex.

-This story first appeared in the April-June 2021 issue of WatchTime India.
+This story first appeared in WatchTime US, and was carried in the April-June 2021 issue of WatchTime India.
 To subscribe to the issue, click here